Did Early Christians Observe the Fall Holy Days?

 21 I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing (Acts 18:21).

 The Apostle Paul kept the Fall Holy Days.
-Paul wrote that he needed to keep the feast (possibly meaning the Feast of Tabernacles; Protestant commentators tend to focus on the one of the Spring Holy Days as this feast, but this is a matter of interpretation that various ones have debated).
+Paul wrote that he needed to keep the feast (seemingly meaning the Feast of Tabernacles; Protestant commentators tend to focus on the one of the Spring Holy Days as this feast, but this is a matter of interpretation that various ones have debated).

 Paul also apparently kept the Day of Atonement (known as the Fast):